 The Pacific Northwest’s cultural and natural heritage form an unparalleled backdrop to your studies.

-Evergreen graduates with an emphasis in environmental studies prepares you for graduate studies and careers in the field.
+Earning your degree with an emphasis in environmental studies prepares you for graduate studies and careers in the field.
 Our graduates are leaders in ecology, environmental health, natural resource management, conservation, forestry, wildlife biology, politics, economics, and global sustainability movements.

 You also have the option of continuing your studies with our Master of Environmental Studies.